VeriDecs®

 Use flagged temporal phrases to identify narrative blind spots or inconsistencies.
 Look for compressed sequences, vague time windows, or uncertain timestamps that may obscure key events.
 Cross-reference these with known timelines, surveillance data, or witness accounts to uncover omissions or strategic reframing.

-🧠 Definite Object Reference Detected
+🧠 Definite Object Reference (Pre-introduction)

-phone
+• phone

 📚 Synonym Drift Detected